NonerKao/go-binutils/README.md

 # go-binutils
-The GNU implementation in Go
+The GNU binutils implementation in Go

 ### Completed: